 In psychology, a schema is a mental representation that helps us understand new information and organize our knowledge into categories.
-According to Verywell Mind, a schema allows us to take shortcuts in interpreting the vast amount of information that is available in our environment.
+According to Verywell Mind, a schema allows us to take shortcuts in interpreting the vast amount of information available.
 This goes the same with the schema markups used in websites.

 In websites, schema markups, also known as structured data, structured data markups, or schema, are a semantic vocabulary of tags designed to help Google bots or search engine crawlers read, analyze, and understand your website much better.
 You can add these tags to the backend of the HTML code of a page on your website.
-This way, the search engine crawlers can represent your page the way you want it to and boost its rank in search results.
+This way, the search engine crawlers can represent your page the way you want it to.
+This will also boost its rank in search results.
 Most importantly, it enhances your users’ website experience, thus, promoting more traffic and conversions.

 Importance of Schema Markups

 Today, using structured data or schema markup has become imperative.
-With so much content to process from various industries, structured data markup can help search engine crawlers analyze and understand your content better and faster.
+With so much content, structured data markup can help search engine crawlers analyze and understand your content better and faster.
 This is because schema markups are designed to organize the content in your site in a manner that is easily comprehensible and recognizable by search engines and users alike.

 The use of schema markups can also help a website stand out on Google SERP (Search Engine Results Page).
-Aside from making your page or website look better from an aesthetic point of view, it also delivers useful information to searchers, thus, increasing click-through rates, reducing bounce rates, and driving traffic to your site.
+It also delivers useful information to searchers, thus, increasing click-through rates, reducing bounce rates, and driving traffic to your site.
 An increased click-through rate means better rankings as it signals Google that your content is in demand.
 Your Google will then analyze this data and show your page or website in the first pages of the search results.
 Additionally, this can also allow your site to rank even higher on the next relevant search.

 What Are the Top Schema Types Used by Industry?